Sant Jaume de Frontanyà

 Sant Jaume de Frontanyà (/ca/) is a municipality in the comarca of the Berguedà in Catalonia, Spain.
 It is situated in the Pyrenees below the peak of Pedró de Tubau (1543 m).
 The village was the smallest municipality in Catalonia in terms of population but in 2018 lost the title to Gisclareny after the village grew.
 The monumental Romanesque church of Sant Jaume is a protected historic-artistic monument from the 11th century.
 The village is served by a local road to Borredà and it is well known for its peace and tranquility.

 History

 The town was first documented in 905, at the consecration of the Church of Sant Jaume Vell.
 The guesthouse and restaurant Fonda Cal Marxandó has been welcoming visitors since 1851.
-Today, it is known for its traditional Catalan cuisine, made with locally sourced ingredients.

 In December 2009 it was the second town in Catalonia to hold a Catalan independence referendum, voting overwhelmingly in favour.

 The book Sant Jaume de Frontanyà: Natura, Art i Pau ("Nature, Art and Peace") was published in 2005, written by experts from the area.